Adirraphael/d2c-campaign-email-performance/README.md

 Needs `d2c-campaigns.csv` in the same folder (the campaign performance export).
 That file isn't in this repo since it's actual customer data.

-## Heads up

-This report is set up for a Jan–Sep comparison too, since 2026 isn't a full year yet — check the checkbox at the top of the Email Performance tab if you want that fairer comparison instead of full-year numbers.